 The Supervisory Board supervises and advises the Executive Board in its management of the company.
-It supports the Executive Board in significant business decisions and provides assistance on strategically important issues.
-The Supervisory Board has specified measures requiring its approval in the bylaws for the Executive Board.
+This also covers sustainability matters.
+The Supervisory Board supports the Executive Board in significant business decisions and provides assistance on strategically important issues.
+In the Rules of Procedures for the Executive Board, the Supervisory Board has defined transactions of fundamental importance which require its approval.
 In addition, the Supervisory Board is responsible for appointing the members of the Executive Board, deciding on their total remuneration and examining Deutsche Börse AG's annual and consolidated financial statements and the combined management report.
-Details of the Supervisory Board's work during the 2021 financial year can be found in the report of the Supervisory Board.
+Details of the Supervisory Board's work during the 2022 financial year can be found in the "Report of the Supervisory Board".

 The Supervisory Board consists of 16 members, made up of an equal number of shareholder representatives and employee representatives in line with the German Mitbestimmungsgesetz (MitbestG, German Co-determination Act).
 The term of office of the current members ends at the Annual General Meeting in 2024.
-The same applies to the employee representatives elected to the Supervisory Board of Deutsche Börse AG in the reporting year.
-The election procedure was interrupted by the COVID-19 pandemic and was completed on 17 November 2021.
-In the period between the Annual General Meeting on 19 May 2021 and the close of the election procedure the employee representatives were appointed as Supervisory Board members by the district court.
+This also applies to an employee representative who was appointed by the court to the Supervisory Board of Deutsche Börse AG in 2022 after the early voluntary retirement of another employee representative.